Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance

 Proactive execution of this stored procedure is usually unnecessary.
 SQL Server automatically recompiles stored procedures, triggers, and user-defined functions when it is advantageous.
 There are a variety of reasons the database engine may choose to recompile objects.
 Most commonly, automatic recompilation follows changes to the underlying cardinality estimate because of automatic or manual statistics updates.

 Recompiling a stored procedure with every execution is one of the less efficient ways to combat query plan issues caused by parameterization.
-The feature Parameter Sensitive Plan optimization introduced in SQL Server 2022 (16.x) Preview attempts to mitigate this problem automatically.
+The feature Parameter Sensitive Plan optimization introduced in SQL Server 2022 (16.x) attempts to mitigate this problem automatically.
 In prior versions, instead of calling

 sp_recompile with each execution, consider: